 The Oval Face Shape

-The oval-shaped face is only slightly narrower at the jaw line than at the temples, with a gently rounded hairline.
+An oval face shape is only slightly narrower at the jaw line than at the temples, with a gently rounded hairline.

 The Round Face Shape